LJTalks/ljhub/README.md

 Users cannot cancel or edit bookings themselves; any changes must be requested by contacting the service provider directly.

 The system prevents double-booking of the same time slot.

-**Blog**:

-A dynamic blog where the admin can post articles on freelancing, coding, business insights, and more.

-Logged-in users can leave comments on blog posts, and comments can be moderated.

-**Admin Dashboard**:

-Admin users can manage services, bookings, digital products, and blog posts.

-Admins can track user activity, handle cancellations, and ensure the system runs smoothly.

-**User Notifications**:

-Automated notifications for booking confirmations, cancellations, reminders, and product access.

-Email and/or SMS reminders can be sent to users before upcoming bookings, if they opt in.

-**Tracking Purchases and Bookings**:

-Users can view both their upcoming bookings and their history of purchased digital products.

-The system differentiates between services (mentoring, editing) and digital products (PDFs, online courses, etc.).

-## Development

 Link to my Github [Project Board](https://github.com/users/LJTalks/projects/11)